sunpy/sunpy/README.rst

 ============

 The recommended way to install ``sunpy`` is with `miniforge <https://github.com/conda-forge/miniforge#miniforge3>`__.
-To install ``sunpy`` once conda is installed run the following command:
+To install ``sunpy`` once miniforge is installed run the following command:

 .. code:: bash